 Deadline for ordering equipment will be March 31st.

-All quotes for equipment awarded must be forwarded to the Assistant to the Vice President for Business Affairs for processing and completion of RX’s, etc.
+All quotes for equipment awarded must be forwarded to the Vice President for Business Affairs for processing and completion of RX’s, etc.

 Budget and Facilities Committee Building Review Policies and Procedures